github-fish/csc-user-guide/docs/data/Allas/using_allas/swift_client.md

 # Swift client

 !!! note
-	If you use Allas from a Supercomputer, all the required packages and software are already installed and you can skip the installation and openrc downloading below.
+	If you use Allas from a Supercomputer, all the required packages and software are already installed and you can skip the installation section and openrc downloading below.
 What you have to do is to run the command
 	`$ source /appl/opt/allas_conf`
 	to authenticate to a project in Allas.

-For basic operations we recommend using the [OpenStack command-line client](../../../cloud/pouta/install-client.md#overview-of-openstack-command-line-tools){:target="_blank"}.
-It can access the object storage, but it is limited in its features.
-The more advanced *Swift command-line client* is used in the examples.
+This chapter gives guidance for data management in Allas with the advanced _Swift client_.
+If you believe that basic operations are enough to fulfill your need, we recommend either the [OpenStack command-line client](../../../cloud/pouta/install-client.md#overview-of-openstack-command-line-tools){:target="_blank"} or [Web client](./web_client.md){:target="_blank"}.

 The instructions for the installation of the Swift command-line client can be found from [pouta/install-client](../../../cloud/pouta/install-client.md){:target="_blank"}.
 In the last section [Configure your terminal environment for OpenStack](../../../cloud/pouta/install-client.md#configure-your-terminal-environment-for-openstack){:target="_blank"} is guidance for downloading a RC file.

 Once you have the RC file, you can add the environment variables with the following command: